alexandragranstrom/countdown-app/README.md

 ### 4. FitText Optimization

 The text resizing works well, but it could be smoother.
-Right now, the font size adjusts to fill the screen width, but it can feel a bit "jumpy" when resizing the window.
+Right now, the font size adjusts to fill the screen width, but it can feel a bit "jumpy" when resizing the window and when loading the page (getting the local storage).
 This could be improved by waiting a short moment before recalculating the size (debouncing), and using smoother rendering with requestAnimationFrame – found this when looking into other solutions in Angular and believe this could provide a smoother user experience.

 While these are the key improvements I would prioritize, there are several other areas that could enhance the application: